 If you work in an office there’s a good chance you’ll spend around eight hours a day staring at a screen.
-Even if you are retired you’ll probably use a computer or tablet for hours each day.
-While it’s great to have so much information at our fingertips, excessive screen time is not good for your eyes.
+Even if you are retired you’ll probably use a computer or tablet for a few hours every day.
+While it’s great to have so much information at our fingertips, excessive screen time is not good for our eyes.

 Doctors and nurses at Moorfields Eye Hospital in London are finding more and more people are visiting the hospital with symptoms such as dry eyes and swelling which are being caused by long periods at a computer screen.

-Daniel Ezra, consultant ophthalmologist at Moorfields, told the Evening Standard last year that some people carry on going to work even though their eyes are uncomfortable, while others do find it affects their work.
+Daniel Ezra, consultant ophthalmologist at Moorfields, told the Evening Standard in 2016 that some people carry on going to work even though their eyes are uncomfortable.
+Others are affected so badly that they can't do their work.

 “I’ve got lots of patients who come in and say they can’t do their job properly because the dryness and discomfort has worsened to the degree that their vision has deteriorated,” he said.